dhelekal/BASSGWAS/docs/tutorial.md

     dat_small %>% write_csv("gwas_inputs/data200.csv")

-We’re now ready to run BASSGWAS sampling.
+We’re now ready to run BASS-GWAS sampling.
 As the toy dataset only contains 20000 variants, this should only take a few minutes.

     mkdir gwas_outputs